CaseyThiessen/LLaVa-Attention-Heatmap/README.md

 --->

 <p align="center">
-  <i>Thanks for visiting — contributions and stars are always welcome ⭐</i>
+  <i>Thanks for visiting!
+Contributions and stars are always welcome ⭐</i>
 </p>